rurban/libu8ident/c23++proposal.md

 There used to be no linter, but there is now one: **u8idlint** from
 <https://github.com/rurban/libu8ident>, which can be used to check for
-ALLOWED,ID,XID,C11 or ALLUTF8 TR31 profiles, for various TR39 mixed script
+ALLOWED,SAFEC23,ID,XID,C11 or ALLUTF8 TR31 profiles, for various TR39
-profile violations and TR15 normalization problems.
+mixed script profile violations, confusables, invalid combining marks and TR15 normalization problems.

 So far only Rust, cperl and Java follow a unicode security guideline for identifiers, zig and J refused to support non-ASCII